106 Marlborough

 104-106 Marlborough (2015)

-Edward Ellis, a commission merchant and later real estate broker, married in November of 1876 to Lillie Harriet Ely; after they married, they lived at 4 Spruce.
-By 1884, they lived at the Hotel Vendôme, and in 1885, they were living with Rufus and Gertrude Ellis at 106 Marlborough.
-By 1886, they had moved to 156 Mt.
-Vernon.
+Edward Ellis, a commission merchant and later real estate broker, married in November of 1876 to Lillie Harriet Ely; after their marriage they lived at 4 Spruce and then, by the 1878-1879 winter season, at 346 Marlborough.

 Rufus Ellis, Jr., married in April of 1885 to Anna G. Foote.
 They subsequently lived in Brookline.

-Gertrude Ellis continued to live at 106 Marlborough with their unmarried children, Arthur Blake Ellis and Gertrude Stanton Ellis, during the 1885-1886 winter season.
+Gertrude Ellis continued to live at 106 Marlborough with her unmarried children, Arthur Blake Ellis and Gertrude Stanton Ellis, during the 1885-1886 winter season.
 They moved thereafter to 18 Hereford.

 On April 20, 1886, 106 Marlborough was acquired from Gertrude Ellis by Dr. James Jackson Putnam, a neurologist.
-He and his wife, Marion (Cabot) Putnam, made it their home and he also maintained his medical office there.
-They had married in February of 1886 and 104 Marlborough probably was their first home together.
-Prior to their marriage, he had lived at 63 Marlborough with his brother, Dr. Charles Pickering Putnam, and his sisters, Elizabeth Cabot Putnam and Anna Cabot Putnam.
+He and his wife, Marian (Cabot) Putnam, made it their home and he also maintained his medical office there.
+They had married in February of 1886 and 106 Marlborough was their first home together.
+Prior to their marriage, she had lived in Brookline with her with her parents, Francis and Mary Louisa (Higginson) Cabot, and he had lived at 63 Marlborough with his brother, Dr. Charles Pickering Putnam, and his sisters, Elizabeth Cabot Putnam and Anna Cabot Putnam.

-In 1897, James Putnam acquired a second home in Cotuit.
+In 1897, James Putnam acquired a summer home in Cotuit.

-In April of 1906, James Putnam also acquired 104 Marlborough, which became the home of his sister, Elizabeth, who previously had lived at 63 Marlborough with Charles Putnam.
+In April of 1906, James Putnam purchased 104 Marlborough, which became the home of his sister, Elizabeth, who previously had lived at 63 Marlborough with Charles Putnam.

 106 Marlborough was not listed in the 1933 Blue Book.